Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Introduction

 On top of that, our studies on the scaling of the minimum energy gap also shed light on the hardness of instances created by various 3-SAT benchmark generators~\cite{Hsieh2021}.
 Among the tested generators, we find completely randomly generated instances to be on average easier to solve (larger minimum energy gap) than the structured instances with fewer logical clauses constructed by one of the benchmark generators.
-In contrast, for a different benchmark generator, the formulation through a PUBO shows that it generates only trivially solvable instances, reflected in a large energy gap.
-Thus, our analysis on the paradigmatic 3-SAT optimization problem, carried out with quantum computers in mind, can also inform benchmark calculations on classical computers.
+In contrast, for yet another benchmark generator, the formulation as a PUBO shows that it generates only trivially solvable instances, reflected in a large energy gap.
+Thus, our analysis of solving 3-SAT on quantum computers can also inform benchmark calculations for combinatorial optimization problems on classical computers, where recent studies have demonstrated significant performance gains through quantum-inspired metaheuristic solvers for problems as large as $\num{100000}$ variables~\cite{Punnen2022,Glover2022,Du2025}.

 This paper is organized as follows. \Cref{sec:annealing} contains a brief recap on solving combinatorial optimization problems with quantum annealing and its main limitation due to the closing of the minimum energy gap.
 The behavior of the minimum gap will be our main figure of merit for assessing potential performance gains of PUBO over QUBO.

-In \cref{sec:pubo}, we present a series of optimization problems that are naturally formulated as PUBO.
-We also discuss their reduced spatial resource requirements (i.e., number of qubits) as compared to equivalent QUBO reductions. \Cref{sec:numerics} puts forward our numerical results on the behavior of the minimum gap at the example of the paradigmatic 3-SAT problem, illustrating the potential for PUBO speedups due to larger gaps.
+In \cref{sec:pubo}, we discuss the reduced spatial resource requirements (i.e., number of qubits) of optimization problems that are naturally formulated as PUBO, as compared to equivalent QUBO reductions. \Cref{sec:numerics} puts forward our numerical results on the behavior of the minimum energy gap with the example of the paradigmatic 3-SAT problem, illustrating the potential for PUBO speedups due to larger gaps.
 In \cref{sec:3body}, we discuss the synthesis of three-body interactions using single- and two-qubit gates, and compare the resulting overhead with the expected performance gain.
 Finally, \cref{sec:conclusion} contains our conclusions on the potential advantages of PUBO over QUBO in terms of spatial and temporal resources.